| ↑↑ Home | ↑ Net & Web |

 contains the information your robot would extract?
 Consult a list of

-specialised search engines and databases (auch as this
+specialised search engines and databases (such as this)

 again.
 Only you can answer the question whether it makes sense to write a